 This phrase appears in Part-I, Chapter-VII of George Orwell’s novel 1984.
 In fact, Orwell has taken this passage from Glen Miller’s nursery rhyme “The Chestnut Tree.”
 He uses this song as, “Under the spreading chestnut tree/I sold you and you sold me…” (Part-I, Chapter-VII).
 Orwell refers to a place, the Chestnut Tree Café, where rebels or lovers meet.
-Ironically, the Party does not permit its members to have feelings like love for one another; however, it only wants them to love Big Brother.
+Ironically, the Party does not permit its members to have feelings like love for one another, wanting them to only love Big Brother.

 It ironically implies that the bad times have gone.
-The phrase refers to the fact how party succeeds in dividing and breaking up a couple, Winston from Julia, while both sell their love and started working for the Party, following its commands and spending their whole energy loving and honoring Big Brother.
+The phrase refers to the way the Party succeeds in dividing and breaking up a couple, Winston and Julia, while both sell their love to work for the Party.
 Thus, the good time has come, because now Julia and Winston love only the Party and Big Brother.

-Though use of this phrase is not very common, nevertheless we may find it in our everyday life, politics and in businesses.
-In the context of corporate sector, we may use it to show the gratification of the companies for making people love their products, but in reality that would be not be that good for people, likewise it can be suitable for political parties that make fake promises with people to just to fulfill their own ulterior motives and people would feel happy as if their bad time is gone.
+Though use of this phrase is not very common, nevertheless we may find it in our everyday life, in politics, and in business.
+In the context of the corporate sector, we may use it to show the gratification of the companies for making people love their products, but in reality such would be not be good for the people.
+Likewise, it can be suitable for political parties that make fake promises to people, just to fulfill their own ulterior motives, and convince the people to be happy as if their bad times are gone.

 “Under the spreading chestnut tree